Student Special Programs

 Campus Child Development Center and Learning Lab

 Childcare and preschool services make attending classes more convenient for many students.
 Quality care is available for children between 2 and 5 years of age, before kindergarten entrance.
 Both LBCC campuses have childcare facilities.
 Financial assistance may be available for income and need-qualifying families.
 The facility used is not dependent on the location of classes.
 The centers are open Monday-Friday from 7:00 a.m. to 5:30 p.m. and partial and full-day options are available.
-For information about fees, space availability, and parent responsibilities, call 562-938-3079 or 562-938-3082 (PCC), 562-938-4253 (LAC), or visit www.lbcc.edu/child-development-center.
+For information about fees, space availability, and parent/family responsibilities, call 562-938-3079 or 562-938-3082 (PCC), 562-938-4253 (LAC), or visit www.lbcc.edu/child-development-center.